How are Bitcoin gains taxed in the US?

 When Bitcoin is inherited, the heir's cost basis is "stepped up" to the fair market value at the date of death.
 All capital gains that accrued during the original owner's lifetime are wiped away for tax purposes.

 Example: Dad bought 1 BTC in 2015 for $300.
 Dies in 2040 when BTC is $2M.
 Son inherits that BTC with a new cost basis of $2M.
-Son immediately sells for $2M β†’ zero taxable gain.
+Son immediately sells for $2M → zero taxable gain.
 If Dad had sold the day before dying, it would have been a $1.9997M capital gain and tax bill.

 This is one of the single largest tax advantages available to Bitcoin holders, and it's why inheritance planning matters so much.
 Die holding Bitcoin, and you legally pass tax-free generational wealth to your heirs, up to the federal estate tax exemption.
+See Stepped-Up Basis for the full mechanics and pitfalls.

 Bitcoin in a Roth IRA

 A Roth IRA is funded with after-tax dollars.
-All growth and all qualified withdrawals (age 59Β½+, held 5+ years) are completely tax-free.
+All growth and all qualified withdrawals (age 59½+, held 5+ years) are completely tax-free.
 If Bitcoin goes 10x inside your Roth, you owe zero federal tax on the gain.

-Since January 2024, spot Bitcoin ETFs (IBIT, FBTC, BITB, ARKB, etc.) are held inside Roth IRAs at Fidelity, Schwab, and most brokerages β€” no special "crypto IRA" provider needed.
-Contribution limit is $7,000/year ($8,000 if 50+) in 2026 [VERIFY].
+Since January 2024, spot Bitcoin ETFs (IBIT, FBTC, BITB, ARKB, etc.) are held inside Roth IRAs at Fidelity, Schwab, and most brokerages, no special "crypto IRA" provider needed.
+Contribution limit is $7,500/year ($8,600 if 50+) in 2026 .
 Max the Roth IRA every single year as priority #2 in the order of operations.
+A multi-decade Roth can also be built via a Roth conversion ladder.

 Form 8949: what you actually file